-Located in Mount Pleasant, Iowa Wesleyan offers a variety of arts and cultural opportunities for southeast Iowa.
+Located in Mount Pleasant, Iowa, Iowa Wesleyan offers a variety of arts and cultural opportunities for southeast Iowa.
 Art shows, concerts, lectures, and plays take place throughout the year and most are open to the public at no charge.
-The Clifford and Maxine Manning Speaker Series brings noted theologians and religious speakers to campus each year while the Haselmayer Endowment for the Arts sponsors events such as performances by the Montana Repertory Theatre and the American Shakespeare Center.
 The Southeast Iowa Symphony Orchestra is based on campus.

-The University is a provisional member of the NCAA Division III.
-IW Tiger athletes compete in baseball, basketball, golf, football, track, cross country, soccer, softball, volleyball.
-The Tigers participate in the St. Louis Intercollegiate Athletic Conference (SLIAC) for all sports except football; the football team is playing in the Upper Midwest Athletic Conference (UMAC).
+The University is a member of the NCAA Division III.
+IW Tiger athletes compete in twelve sports and boasts academic scholars.
+The Tigers participate in the St. Louis Intercollegiate Athletic Conference (SLIAC) for all sports.
+IW’s football team is playing in the Upper Midwest Athletic Conference (UMAC).
 IW is a member of the United States Small College Athletic Association (USCAA).
-This affiliation provides Tiger teams an opportunity to participate in national championship tournaments for which they qualify.